Emirati Traditions & Culture Guide 2026: Customs, Etiquette, Festivals & Travel Tips

 Major Islamic holidays bring family gatherings, prayers, and festive meals.
 Shops may have extended hours and special offers.

-UAE National Day (2 December) & Commemoration Day (1 December)
+Emirates National Day (2 December) & Commemoration Day (1 December)

 Expect fireworks, parades, illuminations and heritage showcases around National Day.
 Commemoration Day honors the nation’s fallen—observed with respect.